Skip to Content

 Naples Bird Rookery Swamp: It’s a beauty for hiking, biking, wildlife

 NAPLES — Few South Floria hiking or biking trails rival Bird Rookery Swamp Trail near Naples for scenery and wildlife.
-It’s a gem; the relatively new trail deserves to be known outside the Naples area.
+It’s a gem; the trail deserves to be known outside the Naples area.

 I had been to Audubon’s Corkscrew Swamp Sanctuary many times and have always loved it.
 But I did not know about this 12 mile trail on adjacent land, a few miles south, which opened in 2011.